-The focus of the Mars Simulation Laboratory is the study of processes closely related to the surface of Mars.
+The focus of the Mars Simulation Laboratory is the study of processes related to the surface of Mars.

-Goal 2: Characterize the climate of Mars
+Goal 2: Characterize the Climate of Mars

-Goal 3: Characterize the geology of Mars
+Goal 3: Characterize the Geology of Mars

-Goal 4: Prepare for human exploration
+Goal 4: Prepare for Human Exploration

 The Mars Laboratory has been recognized as one of ESA's Mars Express Collaboration Laboratories.
 We have developed instruments proposed for participation in ESA’s ExoMars mission under the ESA, GSTP programme.
 The instrument “Telltale”, a wind sensor, was developed by Mars group members and mounted on top of the climate mast on the NASA Phoenix Mars lander.
-It collected a detailed set of wind data, which was interpreted by the Mars laboratory group.
+It collected a detailed set of wind data, which was interpreted by the Mars group members.